Domestication of the horse: Skeletal indicators of domestication

 Some researchers do not consider an animal to be "domesticated" until it exhibits physical changes consistent with selective breeding, or at least having been born and raised entirely in captivity.
 Until that point, they classify captive animals as merely "tamed".
 Those who hold to this theory of domestication point to a change in skeletal measurements detected among horse bones recovered from middens dated about 2500 BCE in eastern Hungary in Bell-Beaker sites, and in later Bronze Age sites in the Russian steppes, Spain, and Eastern Europe.
 Horse bones from these contexts exhibited an increase in variability, thought to reflect the survival under human care of both larger and smaller individuals than appeared in the wild; and a decrease in average size, thought to reflect penning and restriction in diet.
 Horse populations that showed this combination of skeletal changes probably were domesticated.
 Most evidence suggests that horses were increasingly controlled by humans after about 2500 BCE.
 However, more recently there have been skeletal remains found at a site in Kazakhstan which display the smaller, more slender limbs characteristic of corralled animals, dated to 3500 BCE.

+The horse bones from Urdoviza, located on the Bulgarian Black Sea coast, are a significant archaeological find, suggesting early horse domestication from the end of the 4th to the early 3rd millennium BC (circa 3100 BC).
+These remains, numbering around 450, show early signs of domestication, with some bones bearing butchering or thermal treatment marks.

+Key details about the Urdoviza horse bones:

+Age: Radiocarbon dating places the bones at the end of the fourth/beginning of the third millennium BC (3340–2740 BC).

+Significance: These are considered among the earliest domesticated horse remains in Europe and the oldest to the west of the North Pontic area.

+Characteristics: The bones belonged to relatively small domesticated horses, with a withers height of about 129 cm to 137 cm (small to medium size).

+Context: They were found in a submerged Early Bronze Age settlement.

+Findings: The remains included a large number of bones from both young and old individuals, with a high number of male animals among the skull fragments.

+Location: The findings come from the sunken prehistoric village of Urdoviza, located in modern-day Kiten, Bulgaria.

+Study: Research on the bones suggests they represent a domestic, rather than wild, population, based on metric analysis, including comparison to the Botai horses.